ancaleuca/count-me-up/README.md

 ## Approach
 I started with a simple in-memory counter, which kept a map from candidates to their accountable vote counts and an additional helper map from users to number of casted votes.
-You can see this solution in `InMemoryVoteCounter.java` This, of course, was neve going to be a viable solution because it didn't persist anything (so the server could go down at any point and lose all data), and also the cache could not be shared between multiple instances of the same server.
+You can see this solution in `InMemoryVoteCounter.java` This, of course, was never going to be a viable solution because it didn't persist anything (so the server could go down at any point and lose all data), and also the cache could not be shared between multiple instances of the same server.
 However, it did serve as a good starting point because it made me think of the database structure I've outlined above, with the helper `user_vote_count` table.

 The second solution, using the database, was good but not performant.
 When running the performance test for just 1 million votes, it took 30 seconds to run countMeUp.
 This made me think I needed to use a cache as well, to speed it up.

 The cache + database solution was my final iteration on the problem, and it is correct because:
 * the vote counts are accurate: they are based on what we store in the database and the current timestamp
-* the vote counts are valid: we only store accountable votes in the third table
+* the vote counts are valid: we only store accountable votes in `accountable_vote`
 * the cache could be a minor problem if the server went down and a new instance was spawned.
 However, there are ways to get around it, for example by populating it on startup.
-* the cache will differ from one server instance to another, but regardless the counts will be correct, because they are based on previous values stored in the cache and the database, which is consistent.
+* the cache will differ from one server instance to another, but regardless, the counts will be correct, because they are based on previous values stored in the cache and the database, which is consistent.